zeromq/pyzmq/docs/source/devices.rst

 :class:`.ThreadDevice` and via multiprocessing with :class:`.ProcessDevice`.
-For threadsafety and running across processes, these methods do not take Socket objects as arguments, but rather socket types, and then the socket creation and configuration happens via the BackgroundDevice's :meth:`x_in` proxy methods.
+For threadsafety and running across processes, these methods do not take Socket objects as arguments, but rather socket types, and then the socket creation and configuration happens via the BackgroundDevice's :meth:`foo_in` proxy methods.
 For each configuration method (bind/connect/setsockopt), there are proxy methods for calling those methods on the Socket objects created in the background thread or process, prefixed with 'in\_' or 'out\_', corresponding to the `in_socket` and `out_socket`::

-    from zmq.devices.basedevice import ProcessDevice
+    from zmq.devices import ProcessDevice

     pd = ProcessDevice(zmq.QUEUE, zmq.REP, zmq.REQ)
     pd.bind_in('tcp://*:12345')